slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9729-4/packetizer_raw_output.md

 Adjust the ABNF to allow a non-zero digit to be followed by zero to four additional digits (for example, change '1*4(DIGIT)' to '*4(DIGIT)' or '0*4(DIGIT)'), so that single-digit non-zero integers are accepted while still enforcing no leading zeros.

+**Severity:** Medium
+  *Basis:* Interoperability issues may arise if implementations interpret the syntax differently, especially if future TLS SignatureScheme assignments include single-digit values or if out-of-range 5-digit numbers are accepted without extra checking.

+**Confidence:** High

 ---